- 1. We Represent Injured Bikers and Their Families

 - Emotional injuries, like post-traumatic stress disorder (PTSD)

-Many motorcycle injuries require intensive medical treatment, time off from work or school, and ongoing care for permanent disabilities.
-With the help of a bike accident lawyer, you may be able to recover financial compensation (known as damages) for injuries that resulted from someone else’s reckless driving.
+Many motorcycle injuries require intense medical treatment (including multiple invasive surgeries), time off from work or school, and ongoing care for permanent disabilities.
+But with the help of a San Antonio motorcycle accident lawyer, you may be able to recover financial compensation (known as damages) for injuries that resulted from someone else’s reckless driving.

 What Causes Motorcycle Accidents in Texas?

-- Speeding Failure to yield the right of way (especially during a left turn)
+- Failure to yield the right of way (especially during a left turn)

 - Drunk driving and drugged driving